 2: Check the Firmness and Weight of Tomatoes

-Once your tomatoes get the ripening color then gently squeeze those tomatoes to check the firmness.
-If you feel they are slightly firm that’s perfect.
-If you get, they are too hard then give them a few more days to ripe properly on the vine.
+Once your tomatoes get the ripening color then, gently squeeze those tomatoes to check their firmness.
+If you feel they are slightly firm, that’s perfect.
+If you get they are too hard, then give them a few more days to ripe properly on the vine.

 Once the tomatoes ripen perfectly, they become heavier than unripe tomatoes.
-A fully ripe tomato gets denser and when you drop them onto water, they will sink on it.
-This is the final test to confirm your tomatoes are ready to pick or not.
+A fully ripe tomato gets denser, and when you drop them into the water, it will sink on it.
+This is the final test to confirm whether your tomatoes are ready to pick or not.

 3: Know the Tomato Varieties

-At first, identify your tomato varieties whether growing from seeds or seedlings.
-If you buy seeds from the gardening store just see the seed packets to know the details of that particular tomato variety.
+First, identify your tomato varieties, whether growing from seeds or seedlings.
+If you buy seeds from the gardening store, just see the seed packets to know the details of that particular tomato variety.

-On the other side, if you collect seeds from your friends or neighbors or get seedling from your local nursery then you must need to confirm the following things of the tomatoes before harvesting.
+On the other side, if you collect seeds from your friends or neighbors or get seedlings from your local nursery, then you must need to confirm the following things about the tomatoes before harvesting.